Skip to main content

 The timing of your food intake interacts with your body’s internal clock, or circadian rhythm.
 Eating in alignment with your natural light-dark cycle reinforces strong circadian signals, which in turn promotes the timely release of hormones.

 For example, eating a large meal close to bedtime can raise insulin and core body temperature, potentially interfering with the onset of sleep and the release of growth hormone.
-Confining your eating to a specific window during daylight hours, a practice known as time-restricted eating, has been shown in some studies to improve and other metabolic markers.
+Confining your eating to a specific window during daylight hours, a practice known as time-restricted eating, has been shown in some studies to improve insulin sensitivity and other metabolic markers.

 This approach works by aligning the body’s metabolic processes with the time of day when it is best equipped to handle them, reducing the physiological stress of processing food during the biological night.